Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Get-ADGroupmember -identity salesleader | % { get-aduser $_.samaccountname} | Select Name,UserPrincipalName

-Get Ad User SID in active directory
+Get Ad User SID in the active directory

 Get-AdUser -Identity toms | Select Name, SID, UserPrincipalName

-Modify property of Group in active directory
+Modify the Property of the Group in the active directory

 Set-ADGroup -Server localhost:60000 -Identity "CN=AccessControl,DC=AppNC" -Description "Access Group" -Passthru